Product Added : February 24th, 2013

 Flight Behavior takes on one of the most contentious subjects of our time: climate change.
 With a deft and versatile empathy Kingsolver dissects the motives that drive denial and belief in a precarious world.

 When I first heard the title to Barbara Kingsolver’s seventh novel, I thought of airplanes.
 Such is the orientation of the 21st century.
 Well, prepare to step into the rural, economically depressed farming and sheepherding town of Feathertown, Tennessee, where the shepherds flock on Sundays to commune with Pastor Bobby Ogle, their beloved and kind preacher and spiritual leader.
-This is the kind of repressed, technologically challenged community who believes that weather is determined by God, not by science, and that the past year’s flooding was decreed by the heavens and can only be reversed by prayer.
+This is the kind of repressed, technologically challenged community who believes that climate change is determined by God, not explained by science, and that the past year’s flooding was decreed by the heavens and can only be reversed by prayer.

 In this story, the survival techniques of the Monarch butterfly, those bright orange, delicate but hardy creatures, and that of a diminutive, flame-haired young woman are inextricably intertwined and analogous.
 The Monarchs have had an atypical flight behavior this year.
 Floods and landslides led to felled trees everywhere in their usual roosting place in Mexico.
 Subsequently, they migrated to Feathertown to overwinter.
 Why Feathertown?
 That’s the big question that one team of scientists comes to examine.
 However, they are challenged by the residents, who are skeptical of science-based answers to climate-based questions.
 In the meantime, residents of Feathertown need to fill their coffers.